alecbiles-code/backcountry-map/README.md

 ## License & attribution

 The code in this repo is yours to do whatever you want with.
-The data sources have their own attributions, which the map shows in the bottom-right corner — please leave those visible.
+The data sources have their own attributions, which the map shows in the bottom-right corner - please leave those visible.
 CartoDB, OpenFreeMap, OSM/Nominatim, and Waymarked Trails in particular are donation-supported; consider tossing them a few bucks if this becomes part of your daily kit.

 ---

-*Built for people who'd rather own their map than rent it.*
+*Built for chill guys*